leroythelegend/rough_idea_project_cars_cpp/README.md

 Simpler CPP Objects for capturing and processing Project Cars UDP packets

 Working on a simpler API because my previous attempt is to heavy weight and complex.
-Will upload shortly